uwaiseibna2/GAP/README.md

 #Windows OS
 'C:/Program Files/.../Rscript.exe' PredictPositions.R ./
 ```
 where the tool is located under the current terminal (unix-based OS) directory and this command will provide the positions importance for each of the positions in the transcript for the optimal architecture found through PreditPhenotype function.
+The positional importance for is stored in the `PositionalPvals.csv` file under the `results` directory.

 ## PredictGenes